-It should be noted that the operations analysis assumes the roadway configuration for I-17 to have a "4+1" scenario with four general purpose lanes and one HOV lane in both NB and SB directions (minus any added exit or auxiliary lanes) between SR 303L system interchange ramps and the southern terminus of the study corridor.
+It should be noted that the operations analysis assumes the roadway configuration for I-17 to have a "4+1" scenario with four general purpose lanes and one HOV lane in both NB and SB directions (minus any added exit or auxiliary lanes) between SR 303L system interchange ramps and the I-17/Dixileta Drive TI.
 The current roadway configuration for I-17 is "3+1" scenario with three general purpose lanes and one HOV lane.
-ADOT currently does not have a project in the most current RTP to upgrade the number of general-purpose lanes on I-17 in this project's vicinity.
-It is assumed that the "4+1" is the ultimate footprint for I-17 at or beyond year 2040, and the Vissim model has included that in the build analysis scenario to evaluate the operations of this system interchange at I-17 and SR 303L.
+ADOT currently does not have a project in the current RTP to upgrade the number of general-purpose lanes on I-17 in this project's vicinity.
+It is assumed that the "4+1" is the ultimate footprint for I-17 at or beyond year 2040, and the Vissim model has included this assumption in the build analysis to evaluate the operations of this system interchange at I-17 and SR 303L.